Why People Self-Injure

 Drugs used to treat heroin addicts may be helpful with self-cutters, but mostly for those who describe a 'high' after they've cut themselves.

 Another theory, which in-patient units often use, is based on the psychological principle that all behavior has consequences that are somehow rewarding.
-Cutting usually leads to a sequence of behavior - increased attention, for example - that may become the rewarding reason to repeat the behavior.
+Cutting usually leads to a sequence of behavior - increased attention, for example - that may become a rewarding reason to repeat the behavior.

 Staff in hospital specialist units are specially trained to ensure that no consequences follow from an episode of cutting that could be rewarding.
 Instead, when the patient stops cutting themselves they're rewarded with increased attention from staff.

 - Favazza, A. R. (1989).
 Why patients mutilate themselves.
 Hospital and Community Psychiatry.